MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 ---

 # Spoils Chest {#end}
 Weapons and armor that have obtained from the raid can be purchased here.
 The first weapon purchase per week is guaranteed to have Deepsight Resonance, on an account-wide lockout.
-Subsequent purchases during the lockout have no chance, if any, to be Deepsighted.
+Subsequent purchases during the lockout have no chance to be Deepsighted, including Adept weapons as of s16.